voyagegroup/fluct-rtb-spec/for-suppliers.md

 The integration will proceed in the following steps.
 You can always ask your Fluct account manager.

 1. Gather and check technical requirements.
-Please review this document and fill out the [Fluct RTB Questionnaire Form](https://forms.gle/m7REbmwqZP78HsCg9).
+Please review this document (note the "Required" fields) and fill out the [Fluct RTB Questionnaire Form](https://forms.gle/m7REbmwqZP78HsCg9).
 2. Fluct will issue the following:
   - Publisher account and ads.txt line
   - RTB bidding endpoint